Sudan Tribune: Plural news and views on Sudan

-September 18, 2018 (JUBA) - A South Sudanese entity as dismissed claims that its work, which involves naming all victims of the conflict and armed violence in the country, targets individuals or institutions responsible for the civil war has seen tens of thousand of civilians killed and millions displaced.
+September 18, 2018 (JUBA) - A South Sudanese entity as dismissed claims that its work, which involves naming all victims of the conflict and armed violence in the country, targets individuals or institutions responsible for the civil war that has seen tens of thousand of civilians killed and millions displaced.

 - Figures of killed appears on the group’s website (courtesy photo)